Racism in South Korea: History

-Scholars believe Korean's strong national identity comes from a long tradition of "thousand years of 'pure' ancestral bloodlines, common language, customs, and history" and was strengthened during and after the Japanese colonialism in the 20th century.
+Scholars believe Korea's strong national identity comes from a long tradition of "thousand years of 'pure' ancestral bloodlines, common language, customs, and history" and was strengthened during and after the Japanese colonialism in the 20th century.
 The Japanese's attempts to erase Korean language, culture and history had constructed ethnocentrism and ethno-nationalism as a method for Koreans to reclaim and maintain their sovereignty.

 According to Katharine Moon, the Asian financial crisis in 1997 is one of the events that shaped Korean's dominant attitude towards immigrants and foreigners.
 In the 1997 crisis, the IMF forced South Korea to take a bailout and the adverse effect it had on Korean's economy caused the closings of financial institutions, losing jobs for 5% of workers and decreased earnings for the majority of the population.

 It was also observed that, due to a lack of an anti-discrimination law, incidents occurred where non Korean people were denied services at clubs or in taxis without consequences.

 Attitudes against different races and groups

 Overt racist attitudes are more commonly expressed towards immigrants from poorer Asian countries, Latin America, and Africa, while racist attitudes toward immigrants of Western European and Japanese descent are more commonly expressed via subtle racism and microaggressions.
 Related discrimination has also been reported with regard to mixed-race children, Chinese Korean, and North Korean immigrants.
-Attitudes of racism could also correlate to classism – a Singaporean in South Korea would not generally face as much discrimination or negative attitudes as compared to a Filipino or other Southeast Asians, such as Cambodians, Vietnamese, and Thais.

-An article from 2021 mentions that a popular explanation for racism, is due to a favoritism toward white people, and is presumed that this stems from ideas about racial hierarchy absorbed from US military forces stationed in the country.

 Muslims also encounter racism and prejudice from a significant segment of Korean society, which is further complicated due to the foreign or immigrant background of many Muslims living in Korea.
 It was observed that many Koreans perceive Muslims as a potential "terrorist group", with these negative views stemming from the rising prevalence of Islamophobia in Korea and elsewhere in Asia, along with stereotypical representations of Muslims and Islam in Korean media.

 In 2006, American football player Hines Ward, who was born in Seoul to a South Korean mother and a black American father, became the first South Korean-born American to win the NFL Super Bowl's MVP award.
 This achievement threw him into the media spotlight in South Korea.
 When he traveled to South Korea for the first time, he raised unprecedented attention to the acceptance of "mixed-blood" children.
 He also donated US$1 million to establish the "Hines Ward Helping Hands Foundation", which the media called "a foundation to help mixed-race children like himself in South Korea, where they have suffered discrimination."
 Hines Ward was granted honorary South Korean citizenship.